ChiragChauhan4579/ChiragChauhan4579/README.md

 <p align="center">Hello it's <strong>Chirag</strong> 👋</p>

 <p align="left">
-I am Chirag Chauhan and I am currently in the pre-final year of my bachelors.
+I am Chirag Chauhan and I am currently in the final year of my bachelors.
 I am enthusiastically learning about Data related stuff and have grasped a good knowledge of machine learning and deep learning.
 Have a high personal interest in working towards computer-vision problems.
 Experienced in creating predictive regression and classification models, use object-oriented programming to write custom architecture of neural networks, layers, and loss functions, making an end-to-end ml application.
 Good knowledge of python frameworks like Tensorflow and Django.
 Currently increasing my skills in cloud, DevOps, mlops and SOTA algorithms.

 Familiarity with HTML,CSS,JavaScript,flask,bootstrap.</p>